jlumpe/triarray/README.md

-# pwtools
+# triarray

-Python package for working with pairwise distance/similarity matrices in non-redundant format.
+Python package for working with symmetric matrices in non-redundant format.